ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 -  Initially, it will be allowed and then after a while, the connection will be denied.
 -  Initially, it will be denied and then after a while, the connection will be allowed.
--  It will be allowed.
+-  ==It will be allowed.==
 -  It will be denied.

-Rules are evaluated starting with the lowest numbered rule.
-As soon as a rule matches traffic, it's applied immediately regardless of any higher-numbered rule that may contradict it.
+==Rules are evaluated starting with the lowest numbered rule.
+As soon as a rule matches traffic, it's applied immediately regardless of any higher-numbered rule that may contradict it.==

 ![img](TutorialsDojo-ReviewMode-3.assets/SGNCL-latest.jpg)